-The new standards require all financial assets and liabilities to be carried at fair value in our consolidated balance sheet, except for loans and receivables, held-to-maturity investments and non-trading financial liabilities, which are carried at their amortized cost
+The new standards require all financial assets and liabilities to be carried at fair value in our consolidated balance sheet, except for loans and receivables, held-to-maturity investments and non-trading financial liabilities, which are carried at their amortized cost.
+Currently we do not have any financial assets designated as available-for-sale.

 All derivatives, including embedded derivatives that must be separately accounted for, are measured at fair value in our consolidated balance sheet.
 The types of hedging relationships that qualify for hedge accounting have not changed under the new standards.
 We will continue to designate our hedges as either cash flow hedges or fair value hedges.
-In a cash flow hedge, changes in the fair value of the hedging derivative, to the extent effective, are recorded in other comprehensive income/loss until the asset or liability being hedged is recognized in operations.
+In a cash flow hedge, changes in the fair value of the hedging derivative, to the extent effective, are recorded in other comprehensive income/loss (OCI) until the asset or liability being hedged is recognized in operations.
 Any hedge ineffectiveness is recognized in operations immediately.
-For hedges that are discontinued before the end of the original hedge term, the unrealized hedge gain/loss in other comprehensive income/loss is amortized to operations over the remaining term of the original hedge.
-If the hedged item ceases to exist before the end of the original hedge term, the unrealized hedge gain/loss in other comprehensive income/loss is recognized in operations immediately.
-In a fair value hedge, changes in the fair value of the hedging derivative are offset in operations by the changes in the fair value of the asset, liability or cash flows being hedged.
+For hedges that are discontinued before the end of the original hedge term, the unrealized hedge gain/loss in OCI is amortized to operations over the remaining term of the original hedge.
+If the hedged item ceases to exist before the end of the original hedge term, the unrealized hedge gain/loss in OCI is recognized in operations immediately.
+In a fair value hedge, changes in the fair value of the hedging derivative are offset in operations by the changes in the fair value relating to the hedged risk of the asset, liability or cash flows being hedged.

 Derivatives may be embedded in financial instruments (the "host instrument").
-Under the new standards, embedded derivatives are treated as separate derivatives when their economic characteristics and risks are not closely related to those of the host instrument, the terms of the embedded derivative are the same as those of a stand-alone derivative, and the combined contract is not held for trading or designated at fair value.
+Under the new standards, embedded derivatives are treated as separate derivatives when their economic characteristics and risks are not closely related to those of the host instrument, the terms of the embedded derivative are similar to those of a stand-alone derivative, and the combined contract is not held for trading or designated at fair value.
 These embedded derivatives are measured at fair value with subsequent changes recognized in operations.
-We have prepayment options that are embedded in our Senior Subordinated Notes which meet the criteria for bifurcation.
-The impact of the prepayment options on our consolidated financial statements is described in note 4(d) of the March 31, 2007 Interim Consolidated Financial Statements.
+We have elected January 1, 2003 as our transition date for identifying contracts with embedded derivatives.
+Currently we have prepayment options that are embedded in our Senior Subordinated Notes which meet the criteria for bifurcation.
+The impact of the prepayment options on our consolidated financial statements is described in note 4(d) of the June 30, 2007 Interim Consolidated Financial Statements.

-The new standards require that we present a new "consolidated statements of comprehensive income/loss" as part of our consolidated financial statements.
+The new standards require that we present a new "consolidated statement of comprehensive income/loss" as part of our consolidated financial statements.
 Comprehensive income/loss is comprised of net income/loss, changes in the fair value of derivative instruments designated as cash flow hedges and the net unrealized foreign currency translation gain/loss arising from self-sustaining foreign operations, which was previously classified as a separate component of shareholders' equity.
-Subsequent releases from other comprehensive income/loss to operations is dependent on when the hedged items designated under cash flow hedges are recognized in operations, or upon de-recognition of the net investment in a self-sustaining foreign operation.
+Subsequent releases from OCI to operations is dependent on when the hedged items designated under cash flow hedges are recognized in operations, or upon de-recognition of the net investment in a self-sustaining foreign operation.